 The Governance Group consists of clinicians, funders, service management, researchers and consumers.
 Current group members include:

 Governance Group Chair: Chris Howard-Brown.
-ACC.

 Mr Raj Singhal.
 Clinical Director, Burwood Spinal Unit